How TDI Students Can Get CDL Lodging During Training

 TDI has CDL training schools all over the country, so there is a very high chance that there is a TDI location near you.
+If not, rest assured that we’ll help cover your CDL lodging expenses so our training is affordable to you, even away from home.

 Truck Driver Institute’s lodging program is not a permanent housing solution.
 It is a temporary program to offer a convenience to those who may live too far from one of our training facilities.
 To earn your CDL at TDI, you must complete 3 weeks of all-day training both in the classroom and on the driving range.